wliang463/wliang463.github.io/index.md

 Some minerals (for example diamond vs rust) are more/less bright than other minerals when you shine a light on it.
 We analyzed how the martian surface reflected different amounts of light using images of the surface taken at different times in day (for example 9am vs 5pm).
-With this, We are able to determine the physical properties of the surface, and constrain what minerals are present.
+With this, we are able to determine the physical properties of the surface, and constrain what minerals are present.

 ![MATLAB](https://img.shields.io/badge/MATLAB-%23017ACC?style=flat-square&logo=Mathworks&logoColor=white)